Read This First

 Prompt 3: Create a dialogue featuring a gradient belief proponent and a binary belief proponent.

-The anchors here are Gradient belief, Some of the terms in the section above appear appropriate when the, and In Early Stages of Evidence Gathering.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Gradient belief, Some of the terms in the section above appear appropriate when the, and In Early Stages of Evidence Gathering in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This middle step prepares preponderance.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.

-At this stage, the gain is not memorizing the conclusion but learning to think with Gradient belief, Some of the terms in the section above appear, and In Early Stages of Evidence Gathering.
+Treat Gradient belief, Some of the terms in the section above appear, and In Early Stages of Evidence Gathering as handles, not slogans.
 The useful question is not only who is speaking, but what the exchange makes newly visible under pressure.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Preponderance of Evidence tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.